Architect4Hire/AspireCafe/README.md

 The Aspire Café solution showcases a cutting-edge approach to building cloud-native applications using .NET 9 and the new .NET Aspire application stack.
-This blog post breaks down the architecture, components, and design patterns that make this solution both robust and scalable.
+This readme breaks down the architecture, components, and design patterns that make this solution both robust and scalable.

 ### Microservices Architecture